rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

   <a href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
 </h2>

 Docker has been on my TODO list for a long time.
-I took it for a spin briefly a few months ago, but I had not had the opportunity to use with it on a specific project.
+I took it for a spin briefly a few months ago, but I had not had the opportunity to use it on something specific.

 I chose to use my own website to build a custom Dockerfile, this way I could get up and running quickly on any of my 3 machines (Windows 10, Mac, Linux) without worrying about keeping Jekyll up to date, especially on Windows.